sedelmeyer/cs109b_groupproject/docs/analysis/05-cluster.rst

   Figure 20: Agglomerative clustering dendrogram

+As can be seen in this plot (:ref:`Figure 20<fig20>`), each cluster's branch converges at varying distance threshold's :math:`t`.

+Next, we plot the average silhouette score of the clusters defined at each threshold :math:`t` as a comparative measure to consider relative to the K-means and DBSCAN clustering we performed in previous sections above.
+Also plotted below is a second plot to make clear how quickly the number of clusters are reduced as we increase the distance threshold :math:`t`.

+.. _fig21:

 .. figure:: ../../docs/_static/figures/21-wards-silscore-lineplot.jpg
   :align: center
   :width: 100%

-  Figure 21: Agglomerative cluster silhouette score by distance threshold :math:`t`
+  Figure 21: Agglomerative cluster silhouette score by threshold :math:`t`

+.. _fig22:

 .. figure:: ../../docs/_static/figures/22-wards-cluster-count-lineplot.jpg
   :align: center
   :width: 100%

-  Figure 22: Agglomerative cluster count by distance threshold :math:`t`
+  Figure 22: Agglomerative cluster count by threshold :math:`t`

-Here we can see how Ward's method identifies distances between observations with linkage points illustrated in the dendrogram above.
-Using this method, we can see the average silhouette score decrease as the distance threshold increases (the middle line plot), until it spikes at the last few threshold values :math:`t`.
-However, it is intersting to note just how quickly the number of clusters diminish as the threshold increases.

-Overall, this method yields the highest average silhouette score at :math:`k=2` clusters.
+Not surprisingly, as was illustrated in our :ref:`iterated K-means examples shown above <kmeans-iterated>`, the agglomerative clustering method also yields the highest average silhouette score at :math:`k=2` clusters.
+Much like for K-means, the highest average silhouette score for the agglomerative clustering method is approximately :math:`0.35` based on :ref:`Figure 21<fig21>` above.

 K-means visual inspection and selection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^